Free Case Review

 At Gainsberg Injury and Accident Lawyers, our Chicago auto accident attorneys understand how to investigate and to prove the manner of the vehicle crash.
 We speak to our client, to witnesses, to the police called to the accident scene, and to any witnesses.
 Our legal team takes photographs of the scene, and reviews police reports, the vehicles involved in the crash, and all the relevant physical evidence.
 When necessary, we work with engineering and other experts who can help reconstruct the accident.

-What is the most common cause of motor vehicle collisions?
+What is the most common cause of motor vehicle accidents?

 The NHTSA has reported that driver error is responsible for about 94% of traffic crashes.
 The types of human error varied widely from distracted driving, which now contributes to about 16% of all fatal crashes per the AAA Foundation for Traffic Safety, drunk driving, which the CDC reports accounts for more than 30% of all traffic-related deaths in the U.S. driver fatigue, aggressive driving and speeding, which not only increases the risk of causing a crash, but also greatly increases the severity of the injuries and property damage in a crash.